bky201/Aerobic-sport/README.md

 * Footer
   * This will feature a number of social network icons that will open in new tabs.
+  * These social media links make it convenient for visitors to connect with our club on various social platforms.
+This will allow users to engage with our social media accounts, follow our updates, and potentially share our content with their own network, thereby increasing brand exposure.

 ![alt text](https://github.com/bky201/Aerobic-sport/blob/main/assets/images/footer.png)